kateuckele/comparative_genomics/README.md

 `./BlockDisplaySatsuma -i satsuma_summary_file -t target_fasta_file -q query_fasta_file`

-Based on the BlockDisplay output, `BlockDisplay` generates two karyotype files and a links file that can be used with Circos.
+Based on the BlockDisplay output, `SatsumaBlockDisplay2Circos.py` generates two karyotype files and a links file that can be used with Circos.

 To run the `SatsumaBlockDisplay2Circos.py` script, specify the BlockDisplay input file: